 The template contains several columns for the different types of benefits you may offer employees, such as health, dental, vision, and 401(k) plans.
 For each benefit applicable to your business, enter the employees’ premium per pay period in columns I through L of the “Set Up Employee Data” tab.

 You can also use columns M, N, and O for garnishments and other employee deductions.
-After entering the benefits and deduction details on the “Set Up” tab, the template will automatically populate the appropriate fields when you input the employees’ names in column B of the monthly payroll tabs.
+After entering the benefits and deduction details on the “Set Up Employee Data” tab, the template will automatically populate the appropriate fields when you input the employees’ names in column B of the monthly payroll tabs.

 Relying on your employees to keep track of their PTO is not a good strategy.
-To help you monitor this, we included a PTO calculation tool that’s optional to use.
+To help you monitor this, the payroll Excel template has an optional PTO calculation tool.

-If you decide to use the PTO calculation tool, check the last three columns in the “Set Up” tab that pertain to PTO.
+If you decide to use this, check the last three columns in the “Set Up Employee Data” tab that pertain to PTO.
 In column P (“Enter Annual PTO Hours”), input the total PTO hours employees are entitled to in a year.

 You don’t need to fill column Q (“Auto Calculation-PTO Hours Taken”) since the template will automatically pull the total PTO hours each employee has used from the “Year-to-Date Payroll” tab.
 The same goes for column R (“Auto Calc-PTO Hours Remaining”) because it contains a formula that deducts the actual PTO taken from the employee’s annual entitlement.